Stephanie B. Wheeler, PhD, MPH

-Dr. Wheeler is especially knowledgeable and well-versed in using economic, epidemiologic, and systems modeling to support better healthcare decisions, and she is adept in handling and analyzing complex datasets.
-For example, her funded research has used SEER-Medicare data, state cancer registry data linked to all payer claims data, Carolina Breast Cancer Study (CBCS) cohort data, and healthcare workforce data, among other datasets.
+Dr. Wheeler is especially knowledgeable and well-versed in using economic, epidemiologic, and systems modeling to support better healthcare decisions, and she is adept in handling and analyzing complex datasets, including SEER-Medicare data, state cancer registry data linked to all payer claims data, epidemiologic cohort data (e.g., Carolina Breast Cancer Study), and healthcare workforce data, among other datasets.

 - Using mathematical modeling and systems thinking to address complex health services questions

 - Applying methods for comparative and cost effectiveness research

 - Using social epidemiology in health disparities research

 - Measuring health outcomes using large population-based datasets